capitalch/trace/tracking.md

   c) Sales tab color fixing
   d) All transactions Reverse checkbox uncheck not working
   e) Remove material-table from authentication/generic-crud; its using old version of material-ui
                                               f) New contact in sales warning: 'value of input should not be null, it should be empty'
   g) Many text boxes a box is coming
   h) Voucher tab color problem
+  i) Bank recon after bank select not working
+  j) Product grid not working properly

 # Pending